bitmark-inc/docs/pages/essentials/installation.md

 ## CLI Installation and Setup

 The Bitmark CLI is a command line interface which submits transactions to its connected Bitmark Node via RPC.
-CLI users are able to register data, transfer rights, share rights as well as query the registry by submitting corresponding transactions dirrectly to the connected Node.
+CLI users are able to register data, transfer rights, share rights as well as query the registry by submitting corresponding transactions directly to the connected Node.

 ### Install the CLI